 Base year for estimation

-This report forecasts revenue growth at global, regional, and country levels and provides an analysis on latest industry trends and opportunities in each of the sub-segments from 2013 to 2025.
-For the purpose of this report, Grand View Research has segmented the global drug discovery outsourcing market report on the basis of workflow, therapeutic area, drug type, and region:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2018 to 2030.
+For the purpose of this study, Grand View Research has segmented the global Drug Discovery Outsourcing Market report based on workflow, therapeutics area, drug type, service type, end-user and region:

 Target Identification & Screening

 Lead Identification & Candidate Optimization

 Therapeutics Area Outlook (Revenue, USD Million, 2018 - 2030)

 Central Nervous System

 Drug Type Outlook (Revenue, USD Million, 2018 - 2030)

 Service Type Outlook (Revenue, USD Million, 2018 - 2030)